-Long-term trends in chloride concentration for five west-east cross sections (Figure 3) in the Burrton plume area are displayed in Figures 4-8 for individual EB and P monitoring wells from the late 1970s to 2010.
-The X and Y axes in Figures 4-8 have the same spacing per unit time and chloride concentration for easy visual comparison of relative differences.
-For these graphs, the upper aquifer is defined as extending down to 60 ft below land surface, the middle aquifer from 60 ft to 150 ft, and the deep aquifer from 150 ft to bedrock.
-Some multi-level well sites in Figures 4-8 have wells with depths within the same aquifer zone.
+Long-term trends in chloride concentration for five west-east cross sections (Figure 4) in the Burrton plume area are displayed in Figures 5-9 for individual EB and P monitoring wells from the late 1970s to 2010.
+The X and Y axes in Figures 5-9 have the same spacing per unit time and chloride concentration for easy visual comparison of relative differences.
+For these graphs, the upper aquifer is defined as extending down to 65 ft below land surface.
+The division between the middle and lower aquifers is defined as 60 ft above the bedrock surface or a depth halfway between 65 ft (the bottom of the upper aquifer) and the underlying bedrock surface, whichever is greater.
+The depth to the bedrock within the IGUCA ranges from a little less than 100 ft to 285 ft based on well data.
+Thus, the division between the middle and deep aquifers ranges from approximately 80 ft to 175 ft.
+If the screened interval of a well spans the division between two aquifer zones, the well was classified as in the upper of the two zones.
+Some multilevel well sites in Figures 5-9 have wells with depths within the same aquifer zone.
 The well depths increase at EB multi-level well sites in the order AA, A, B, and C. The A well at a P site is deeper than the well without the A designation.

-Most of the wells in the upper and middle aquifer in the western part of the plume display a general decrease in chloride concentration with time (sites EB5 and EB56 in Figure 4, sites EB4 and EB57 in Figure 5, sites EB44 and EB3 in Figure 6, and site EB2 in Figure 7).
+Most of the wells in the upper and middle aquifer in the western part of the plume display a general decrease in chloride concentration with time (sites EB5 and EB56 in Figure 5, sites EB4 and EB57 in Figure 6, sites EB44 and EB3 in Figure 7, and site EB2 in Figure 8).
 The upper aquifer at site EB1 in the most southerly of the cross sections (E-E') first showed a small, gradual increase in chloride before starting a small, gradual decrease starting about 1994, while the middle aquifer has had both gradual increases and decreases depending on the wells.
 The chloride concentration in the lower aquifer at the western sites in the three most northerly of the cross sections has remained low, except for well EB43C, which has shown a steady decrease from several hundred mg/L. Well EB2C in the lower aquifer has been decreasing in chloride content after a more rapid rise from the mid-1980s to 1994.

-Figure 3.
-Location of west-east cross sections in Burrton plume area for which change in chloride concentration plots are shown in Figures 4-8.
+Figure 4.
+Location of west-east cross sections in Burrton plume area for which change in chloride concentration plots are shown in Figures 5-9.
 The Burrton IGUCA is the purple square.

-Figure 4.
-Change in chloride concentration for EB wells along west to east cross section A-A' (shown in Figure 3) in the northern part of the Burrton area plume.
+Figure 5.
+Change in chloride concentration for EB wells along west to east cross section A-A' (shown in Figure 4) in the northern part of the Burrton area plume.
+Well EB56A was designated as an upper aquifer well to distinguish it from EB56B because the middle of its screened interval is at 65 ft.